 Overall, its your increase in wealth from investing that really matters.
 However, it’s important to remember that share funds are non-linear, so they will fluctuate.

-The comforting part is this: history has repeatedly proven investing is the most certain way to increase your wealth without either lots of effort or luck.
+The comforting part is this: history has repeatedly proven to invest is the most certain way to increase your wealth without either lots of effort or luck.
 And that’s the goal isn’t it?

-If you need help understanding your returns or have questions about performance – you can contact our team.
+If you need help understanding your returns or have questions about performance – contact us below.